Tag Archives: 2019 Films

 Both points come together with perfect symmetry as director Rupert Goold provides Judy (2019) with heart, hope, and a sense of sadness.
 Rene Zellweger is astounding in the title role as she embodies the character.

-The film does not focus solely on the late 1960s and the final years of Garland’s life but also delves back to her debut as Dorothy in The Wizard of Oz (1939).
+The film does not focus solely on the late 1960s and the final years of Garland’s life, but also delves back to her debut as Dorothy in The Wizard of Oz (1939).

-The pressures put upon the aspiring actress to perform, lose weight, and keep her energy up are shown in savage fury, so that the audience realizes how the young girl turned into a boozy, unreliable middle-aged woman.
-Hollywood ruined her innocence.
+The pressures put upon the aspiring actress to perform, lose weight, and maintain her energy are shown in savage fury, so that the audience realizes how the young girl has turned into a boozy, unreliable middle-aged woman.

 Zellweger is beyond brilliant.
-Having disappeared from the spotlight for several years, the actress is back with a vengeance having something to prove.
+Having disappeared from the spotlight for several years, the actress is back with a vengeance, having something to prove.
 Prove she does as she becomes Judy Garland.

-From her small but expression-filled eyes to her nervous movements and pursing lips, she gives a flawless performance and has been rewarded with praise across the board.
-It is a remarkable portrayal that should go down in the history books.
+From her small but expressive eyes to her nervous movements and pursed lips, she delivers a flawless performance and has been rewarded with praise across the board.

 Much of the film takes place in London as Garland is forced, for financial reasons, to agree to a series of concerts to bring in cash.
 This necessitates leaving her children behind.

 A treat is the showcasing of Garland’s compassion for others deemed outcasts, as she also was.
-Gravitating towards gay men she spots one gay couple in the audience night after night and befriends them as they eagerly await her exit from the theater one night.
+Gravitating towards gay men, she spots one gay couple in the audience night after night and befriends them as they eagerly await her exit from the theater one night.

-She suggests dinner and the dumbfounded couple clumsily searches for a restaurant open that late, finally offering to make her scrambled eggs at their flat.
+She suggests dinner, and the dumbfounded couple clumsily searches for a restaurant open that late, finally offering to make her scrambled eggs at their flat.

 The iconic “Over the Rainbow” is featured late in the film and perfectly placed.
-Judy ends her touring engagement due to hecklers but returns for a final night on stage where she asks to perform one last song.
+Judy ends her touring engagement due to hecklers but returns for a final night on stage, where she asks to perform one last song.

-She breaks down while singing “Over the Rainbow” but recovers with the encouragement of supportive fans and can complete the performance.
+She breaks down while singing “Over the Rainbow,” but recovers with the encouragement of supportive fans and can complete the performance.

 Judy asks, “You won’t forget me, will you?”
 She does not live long thereafter and dies in the summer of 1969.
-The scene is painful and not a dry eye is left in the house.
+The scene is painful, and not a dry eye is left in the house.

 Zellweger will likely eat up a plethora of awards throughout the season, as she should.